citusdata/citus_docs/performance/performance_tuning.rst

 General
 =======

 For higher INSERT performance, the factor which impacts insert rates the most is the level of concurrency.
 You should try to run several concurrent INSERT statements in parallel.
-This way you can achieve very high insert rates if you have a powerful master node and are able to use all the CPU cores on that node together.
+This way you can achieve very high insert rates if you have a powerful coordinator node and are able to use all the CPU cores on that node together.

 Citus has two executor types for running SELECT queries.
 The desired executor can be selected by setting the citus.task_executor_type configuration parameter.
 If your use case mainly requires simple key-value lookups or requires sub-second responses to aggregations and joins, you can choose the real-time executor.
 On the other hand if there are long running queries which require repartitioning and shuffling of data across the workers, then you can switch to the the task tracker executor.